-Technology is helping museums and other nonprofits connect to patrons now more than ever.
+Technology is helping nonprofits connect with patrons now more than ever.
 But for some, this may be uncharted territory.
-Regardless of your size or budget, there are many ways you can leverage the power of tech to engage your patrons from a distance.
+Regardless of your size or budget, there are many ways you can leverage the power of tech to engage your patrons onsite, or from a distance.
 Here are some of our favorite examples to get you inspired.

 Akron Art Museum's "Dot"

 Virtual docents are a great alternative to in-person tour guides.
 We helped the Akron Art Museum create a virtual guide to take visitors through a choose-your-own-adventure style experience using Facebook Messenger.
 Read the full case study to learn more.
 Visitors use their own devices to avoid contact with shared touchscreens.
 Virtual docents can also guide a fully digital exhibition so patrons can enjoy the curated experience at home.

 Gamified giving can create excitement and encourage participation.
 We concepturalized and created this Kentucky Derby-themed donation game for Ursuline Sisters of Cleveland to make giving more fun by allowing donors to "compete" against each other during the process.
 When a group of donors swipes their credit cards using a DipJar device, they are assigned a horse– When all donations are in, the horses race.
 The winner doesn't get a wreath of roses, but they do get to feel great about giving.